llucbrell/audrey2/readme.md

 Help Audrey to grow with human blood..
 Now, choose one of this topics and don't become a dentist!

-- horrible transformations from string to big font
+- horrible transformations from string to big fonts
 - bloody progress bar for lots of data
 - hypnotic frame animation support
 - strange image display